roag92/angular-github-issues/README.md

 ## Unit Tests

 Run `ng test` to run unit test via Karma and Jasmine.
-For get the coverage run the command `ng test --code-coverage`.
+For get the coverage run the command `npm run test`.

 ## Angular CLI